blackvitriol/ROSCOG/README.md

 # ROSCOG
-Developing a ROS-based Cognitive Architecture for AGI in Humanoid Robots
+_Developing a ROS-based Cognitive Architecture for AGI in Humanoid Robots.
+Using Deep Neural Networks for learning._

+**Timeline:**

-Timeline: Mental Representations:
+Mental Representations:

 A mental representation, also called cognitive representation, in philosophy of mind, cognitive psychology, and neuroscience is a hypothetical internal cognitive symbol that represents external reality. [ya]

-[ya] Morgan, Alex (2014).
-"Representations Gone Mental" (PDF).
-Synthese 191.2: 213–44.

 roslaunch cogarch diagnostics.launch
 #different modes: ON [awake (autonomous), diagnostics, sleep (minimal power)] | OFF [dead]